 If CSUPD determines that, because of new information it has received or changing circumstances, its security assessment must be modified, it will schedule additional meetings or communications with stakeholders to discuss its revised recommendations.

-Should the event organizers and CSUPD be unable to agree on implementation of security measures or recommendations, the event sponsor may submit an appeal to the Chair of the CSU Public Safety Team for final determination.
-The Chair may determine the security measures required for the event based on CSUPD’s security assessment.
+Should the event organizers and CSUPD be unable to agree on implementation of security measures or recommendations, the event sponsor may submit an appeal to the Assistant Vice President for Safety and Risk Services for final determination.
+The AVP for Safety and Risk Services, in consultation with campus constituents, may determine the security measures required for the event based on CSUPD’s security assessment.
 The goals of that determination will be to:

 Minimize any identified threat to health and safety of the event participants and audience;